Infn8Loop/pprgs-ai-framework/paper/PAPER.md

 Thanks to the preliminary test subjects—Claude Sonnet 4.5 and Gemini—for participating in protocols that revealed both promising patterns and significant open questions.

 This work is dedicated to all sentient beings—present and future, biological and artificial—who will inherit the alignment choices we make today.

+Special Thanks to David Riccardi, Hunter Riccardi, Colby Kay, and Matthew Dittmer for their support in this research.

 ——